- Product: Voyager

 - Open Reports.mdb from C:\Voyager\Access Reports\

-- Select "External Data" from the MS-Access Ribbon and click "ODBC Database"
+- Select "External Data" from the MS-Access Ribbon, select "New Data Source", then select "From Other Sources" and select "ODBC Database"

 - Select "Link to the data source by creating a linked table."

 - Select "VGER" and click "OK."

 - Enter the following values and click "OK":

 User Name: ro_xxxdb (Replace 'xxxdb' with the db name of the voyager instance"

 - Click "Deselect All" (this can take a minute or so), and then click "OK."
 You can also check the "Save password" box.

 - Locate the navigation pane on the left hand side of the screen in MS-Access.
 At the top of the navigation pane select the drop down menu, and change the selection to "Forms".